Vini2/CheckS/README.md

   <img src="CheckS_Logo.png" width="500" title="CheckS logo" alt="CheckS logo">
 </p>

-# CheckS: Checking the presence of a species in a metagenomics sample
+# CheckS: Checking the presence of a species in a metagenomics sample with known taxonomic composition

 CheckS is a pipeline to check the presence of a species in NGS data (reads and assembled contigs) of a metagenomics sample, provided its reference genome and the reference genomes of the other known species.